 The Nerf Ultra series, marketed as ULTRA, was released in the second half of 2019, with the appropriately named Ultra One being the first blaster in that series.

-It’s important to understand that blasters in the Ultra series aren’t actually much different from blasters in previous series, such as the Elite and Mega series.
+It’s important to understand that blasters in the Ultra series aren’t much different from blasters in previous lines, such as the Elite and Mega series.
 The key difference is the newly designed Ultra dart that sets Ultra blasters apart from other Nerf blasters.

 That said, we shouldn’t ignore the Ultra series.
 That wouldn’t be fair.
-Just because the Ultra series as a whole has been rather disappointing so far, doesn’t mean it’s all doom and gloom.
-There are in fact a few Ultra blasters that are worth buying.
+Just because the Ultra series as a whole has been somewhat disappointing so far, doesn’t mean it’s all doom and gloom.
+There are a few Ultra blasters that are worth buying.

-Read on, as I am going to discuss five of these blasters.
+Read on, as I am now going to discuss the five best Nerf Ultra blasters.

 Top 5 Nerf Ultra Blasters